thunderbird/webext-docs/menus.rst

 ContextType
 -----------

 The different contexts a menu can appear in.
-Specifying 'all' is equivalent to the combination of all other contexts except for 'tab' and 'tools_menu'.
+Specifying 'all' is equivalent to the combination of all other contexts except for 'tab'.

-`string <enum_ContextType_49_>`_
+`string <enum_ContextType_48_>`_

-.. _enum_ContextType_49:
+.. _enum_ContextType_48:

 Values for ContextType: